 Water kefir is a fermented or cultured beverage that is very healthy for the digestive system.
 It contains a lot of friendly bacteria or probiotics that are needed by our gut for proper digestion and assimilation of the food we eat.

 Kefir can be made using filtered water, coconut water, milk, or coconut milk.
 It is important to note that there are two different kinds of kefir grains – water kefir grains, which are lactose free; and milk kefir grains, which contain lactose.
-The grains can likely be found in your local raw food store or health food store.
-People who brew their own kefir usually have plenty of extra grains because the grains multiply or grow.
-If you live in the area of Calgary, Alberta and would like some water kefir grains, contact me – sometimes I have extra grains.
+Water kefir grains can likely be found in your local raw food store and you can usually get milk kefir grains from a local health food store.
+If you know someone who brews their own kefir you could contact them.
+People who brew their own kefir usually have plenty of extra grains because the grains multiply or grow..
 The Light Cellar (in Calgary) sells water kefir grains.

 The kefir grains do not like metal, so it is best to use plastic, glass or wooden utensils / equipment.
 When brewing the kefir, use a paper towel secured with an elastic band to cover the opening of the jar.
 This will allow gases to escape during fermentation and keep insects out.